dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 **Cons of Roadrunner:**
 - Prioritizes time consistency above all else, meaning potentially worse correction.
 - Slower speed by default.
+- Path curves are less flexible then Pedro.
 - Path visualizer is code based.
 - Does not cache motor writes by default.
 - No built-in centripetal force correction.